tomhrr/cosh/doc/all.md

 after each call to the minimum set of prefixes required to cover the address space in the set.
 Finally, `=` is also defined for IP sets, and `str` is defined for both IP objects and IP sets.

+#### Networking

+ - `ping`: takes a single IP address or hostname as a string, and returns a boolean indicating whether the host is able to respond to a ping within five seconds.
+ - `pingn`: takes a single IP address or hostname, along with a ping count, and returns a generator over a set of ping results for the host.
+Each ping result is a hash comprising the ICMP sequence number of the ping attempt, the TTL of the response packet, and the time it took to receive the response.
+The generator will return results as they are received.

 #### Miscellaneous functions